New Litter Is Now Available! Reserve Your Puppy Now!

 6 Holiday Decorating Tips To Keep Your Dog Safe

-Nothing quite sparks up excitement that it’s finally the holiday season like when it’s time to decorate your home.
+Nothing quite sparks up excitement that it’s finally the holiday season, like when it’s time to decorate your home.
 When your home’s sparkling and music plays, the cheery atmosphere is finally set.
-Be as festive as you wish - but make sure you’re keeping your furbaby in mind when decorating.
-What’s stunning to us can be unsafe for a dog.
-Here are 6 holiday decorating tips to keep your dog safe so your halls can be merry and bright - and dog-friendly.
+Be as festive as you wish - but make sure you remember your furbaby when decorating.
+What’s stunning to us is that it can be unsafe for a dog.
+Here are 6-holiday decorating tips to keep your dog safe so your halls can be merry, bright, and dog-friendly.

 #1.
 Pet-Proof Your Tree